Plan Your Next Home Improvement

 The work itself involved in such a project will usually take about a month.

-Paperwork is the bane of the homeowner wanting to carry out any major remodelling or renovation project but, unfortunately, it’s also a legal necessity.
+Paperwork is the bane of any homeowner wanting to carry out any major remodelling or renovation project but, unfortunately, it’s also a legal necessity.
 If, for example, you build a home extension without obtaining the necessary building permits, you run the risk of having to pay a hefty fine or, worse still, demolish everything entirely if you get found out.

 As such, it’s imperative that you get all the required paperwork in order before you sign any contract with your tradesman or commit yourself to a refinanced mortgage or other loan.